Pylons/SQLAHelper/docs/index.rst

 **SQLAHeler** is a small library for SQLAlchemy_ web applications.
 It acts as a container for the application's contextual session, engines, and declarative base.
-This avoids circular dependencies or the need for a 'meta' module if your model is split across multiple modules.
-SQLAHelper does not try to hide the underlying SQLAlchemy objects; it merely provides a way to organize them and some convenience functions for initializing them.
+This avoids circular dependencies between the application's model modules, and allows cooperating third-party libraries to use the application's session, base, and transaction.
+SQLAHelper does not try to hide or disguise the underlying SQLAlchemy objects; it merely provides a way to organize them.

-The contextual session can be used with transaction managers (it's initialized with the ZopeTransactionExtension, as TurboGears has long done).
-A transaction manager provides automatic commit at the end of request processing, or rollback if an exception or HTTP error status occurred.
-SQLAHelper does not include any transaction managers, but it's known to work with repoze.tm2_, which is middleware and should work with any WSGI framework, and pyramid_tm_ which is specific to Pyramid.
+The contextual session is initialized with the popular ZopeTransactionExtension, which allows it to work with transaction managers like pyramid_tm_ and repoze.tm2_.
+A transaction manager provides automatic commit at the end of request processing, or rollback if an exception is raised or HTTP error status occurs.
+Some transaction managers can commit both SQL and non-SQL actions in one step.
+SQLAHelper does not include a transaction manager, but it works with the most common ones.

-Version 1.0b1 is a public beta test before the final release.
-We want to try it in real applications before making it final.

-It's currently tested on Python 2.6/Linux but should work on 2.5 and other platforms.
+It's currently tested on Python 2.7/Linux but should work on other platforms.
 A set of unit tests is included.

 .. _SQLAlchemy: http://sqlalchemy.org/
 .. _Pyramid: http://docs.pylonshq.com/pyramid/dev/